symfony/symfony/UPGRADE-3.4.md

 -------------------

  * Autowiring service auto-registration is deprecated and won't be supported in Symfony 4.0.
-Explicitely inject your dependencies or create services whose ids are their fully-qualified class name.
+Explicitly inject your dependencies or create services whose ids are their fully-qualified class name.

    Before: